radcli/radcli/README.rst

 ---------------
 The radcli library is a library for writing RADIUS Clients.
 The library's approach is to allow writing RADIUS-aware application in less than 50 lines of C code.
-It was based originally on freeradius-client and is source compatible with it.
+It was based originally on freeradius-client and radiusclient-ng and is source compatible with them.

 For the development of the openconnect VPN server, I needed a simple library to allow using radius for authentication and accounting without having to understand